What is agile development?

-Customer involvement is a key component to agile development, as it allows customers to have an insight into the building process by giving them the opportunity to provide real-time feedback.
-As opposed to linear operations, where a mistake can mean having to scrap all the work and start from scratch, agile methods evolve and adapt to suit.
-For instance, if a customer voices a request for something to be done differently midway through the process, a team working with an agile approach is better equipped to deliver a solution to the request.
+A key component to agile development is customer involvement as it allows customers to get an insight into the building process by giving them the opportunity to provide real-time feedback.
+Agile methods evolve and adapt to suit, in contrast to linear operations, where a simple mistake can mean having to throw away all the work and start from scratch.
+If a customer makes a request for something to be done in a different way halfway through the process, for example, a team utilising an agile approach will be better equipped to deliver a solution to the request.

 What types of agile methodologies exist?

-Following the suit of most tech expressions, 'Agile' doesn’t fully define the approach.
-That is why businesses can use a number of different terms to describe the development.
-One of the most popular terminologies is 'Scrum', a term which has expanded the concept beyond the IT sector and into management teams.
-A ‘Scrum’ uses a ‘ScrumMaster’ to manage and lead the workload, but provides the team with a shared responsibility of delivering the end goal.
+Like many expressions from the tech world, ‘agile’ doesn’t fully define the approach.
+This is why organisations use a variety of terms to describe the development.
+‘Scrum” is one of the most popular terminologies, a word which has expanded the idea beyond the IT sector and into management teams.
+A ‘ScrumMaster’ manages and leads the workload of a ‘Scrum’, but provides the team with a collective responsibility of delivering the end goal.

 Agile advocates who don't subscribe to Scrum or XP will tend to favour Lean Software Development, a methodology coined in 2003 and based on seven principles, which generally favour a back-to-basics approach that cuts out anything but the necessary features to deliver a product as quickly as possible while meeting customers needs and allowing the business-aligned developers to take charge, rather than managers.

 Alongside agile, DevOps is another IT methodology that has grown in popularity within the enterprise community.
 However, there remains some confusion about the relationship between the two, with some organisations treating them as separate disciplines and some arguing that they're basically the same.